nswitanek/MLOps-ado-adb/src/workshop/documents/part_1.md

-1. Familiarize yourself with the steps in the notebook in the Databricks Repo at "/notebooks/mlflow-end-to-end-example.ipynb".
-The notebook shows the end-to-end data engineering and model building workflow in a single notebook. **There is no need to run this as part of this workshop.**
+1. Familiarize yourself with the steps in the notebook in the Databricks Repo at `/notebooks/mlflow-end-to-end-example.ipynb`.
+The notebook, developed by Databricks and available in the [Azure Databricks documentation](https://learn.microsoft.com/en-us/azure/databricks/mlflow/end-to-end-example), shows the end-to-end data preparation and model building workflow in a single notebook. **There is no need to run this as part of this workshop.**

 2. Ask yourself, and discuss with your team, why putting the entire workflow into a single notebook is a challenge to scalable and repeatable ML development.
     > Note: Now observe how the monolithic notebook was refactored into a data prep or feature engineering module, a model training module, and a model evaluation module so that each step in the overall process can be developed and run independently.